24 Aug Back Pew Brewing Blue Testament by Nick

 Blue Testament features a black, white, and red can that sets itself apart from the rest of the beers on the shelves.
 Due to how different it is, somebody could mistake it for an energy drink with the black top and red pull tab.
 A red scroll showing corn and wheat is the most prominent feature behind the coloring.

-I popped Blue Testament open and had to double take the can to make sure I hadn’t sleepwalked my way into grabbing my roommate’s Bud Light.
-You know AB InBev is out there trying to make their packaging look more appealing to craft drinkers so I thought I had made some kind of mistake!
+I popped Blue Testament open and had to double take the can to make sure I hadn’t sleepwalked my way into grabbing the wrong beer.
+You know some bigger breweries are out there trying to make their packaging look more appealing to craft drinkers so I thought I had made some kind of mistake!
 Nope.
 No mistakes made.
 The aroma smelled like sweet corn with a little bit of bready malt in the background.

 Blue Testament had a glorious golden color, but was not particularly effervescent.
 The mouthfeel was clean, but not crisp.
 It was more rounded than I would have expected for a pilsner.
 I can cut straight to this chase about the flavor… Blue Testament tasted like Bud Light, but with less hop presence.